MonikaFeigler/KBC_DataFlowTemplates/out-crm-snowflake/v0/README.md

 # OUT-CRM-SNOWFLAKE

-This template is useful for writing transform CRM data to a Snowflake database.
+This template is useful for writing transformed CRM data to a Snowflake database.

 ## Steps to make:

+1. Fill credentials
-1. Run orchestration
+2. Run orchestration

 ## Included components' configurations: